vocdoni/developer-portal/docs/sdk/sdk.md

 # Vocdoni SDK

-The Vocdoni SDK is a convenient way to interact with the Vocdoni Protocol through [the new API][Vocdoni API], allowing anyone to create, manage and participate in voting processes and collective decision making.
+The Vocdoni SDK is a convenient way to interact with the Vocdoni Protocol through the new API, allowing anyone to create, manage and participate in voting processes and collective decision making.

+You can find the source code in [our github repository](https://github.com/vocdoni/vocdoni-sdk).
+The SDK is currently under development, so feel free to open issues and send pull requests with your improvements.

 ## Prerequisites